• Skip to primary navigation

 Instructions

-• Prepare glaze by adding 2 cups apple cider, Dijon mustard, honey, ginger, and molasses to a sauce pan and bring to a boil.
+• Add 2 cups apple cider, Dijon mustard, honey, ginger, and molasses to a saucepan and bring to a boil.
 Cook until reduced by ⅓, stirring often, about 5 minutes.

-• After glaze is reduced whisk in cinnamon, cayenne pepper, and pepper.
+• After glaze is reduced, whisk in cinnamon, cayenne pepper, and ground black pepper.
 Remove from heat and set aside.

-• Preheat smoker to 275 degrees F according to manufacture's directions.
-We recommend using apple wood or pecan chips.
+• Preheat smoker to 275 degrees Fahrenheit according to manufacturer's directions.

-• Thinly slice apples and line the bottom of a roasting pan with the slices.
+• Line the bottom of a roasting pan with thinly sliced apples.
 Add cinnamon sticks.

-• Place ham on top of the apples and pour remaining 1 c. apple cider into the roasting pan.
+• Place ham on top of the apples and pour remaining 1 cup apple cider into the roasting pan.

-• Place into the smoker and smoke for 1.5 hours.
+• Place into the preheated smoker for 1.5 hours.

-• After ham has been smoking for 1.5 hours, start basting with the glaze every 30 minutes.
+• After 1.5 hours, baste the ham with the glaze every 30 minutes.

-• Remove from the ham from the smoker when it reaches an internal temperature of 145 degrees F. Cover with foil and let rest for 10 minutes.
-Serve sliced and enjoy!
+• Remove the ham from the smoker when it reaches an internal temperature of 145 degrees Fahrenheit.
+Cover with foil and let rest for 10 minutes.
+Slice, serve and enjoy.

 Tips